BorisMolch/pfrontend-temp/content/blog/first-introduction-to-making-music-in-vr-with-patchworld-interviews-with-two-creators-from-madrid.md

 Toño: My impression was that in just a few months PatchWorld has become a very powerful environment and **I consider it one of the most promising applications in the audio industry.** At first, it is easy to perceive a tool like this as a kind of game, but in the workshop we could immediately see that the potential is impressive. **In just a few hours of learning, profound sound and visual experiences can be achieved**.
 Patchworld has a reasonable learning curve and is incredibly fun to use.

-Toño's first patches in PatchWorld
+Watch Toño's first patches in PatchWorld

 {{< youtube EvNYR7dO2CQ >}}